hiveot/hub/runtime/README-routing.md

 ## Summary

-The objective of HiveOT runtime is to provide routing of events, actions, and rpc requests through multiple protocols.
+The HiveOT runtime provides routing of events and actions through multiple protocols.
-The runtime comes with a digital twin service that consists of a Thing directory and value store.
+The runtime includes a digital twin service that consists of a Thing directory, value store and history store.

-The protocol bindings authenticates request messages and passes them to the router.
-The router first invokes the registered middleware, and if accepted passes the message to the registered handler for the message type.
+The protocol bindings authenticate request messages and pass them to the router.
+The router  invokes the middleware handlers, and if accepted passes the message to the registered handler for the message type.

-The general incoming message flow is:
-> client -> protocol -> router -> middleware
->                              -> handler [queue]  => protocol -> client

-The result of the handler is returned to the protocol binding.
-The protocol binding sends it as a reply to the client.

 Handling of messages depends on the type of message:

+### Events
-* Event messages follow a publish/subscribe approach.
-Device agents publish an event while consumers subscribe to events.
-Events can be published with or without delivery guarantee.
-The protocol binding confirms the delivery as soon as the event is received and handed off to the router.
-The router forwards events to active subscribers.
-Events are not queued.
-All protocol bindings must support publishing of, and subscribing to event messages.
+Event messages follow a publish/subscribe approach.
+Thing agents publish an event while consumers subscribe to Thing events.
+Each can use their own protocol binding.

+The general event flow is:
+> thing -> agent -> protocol binding -> router -> [digital twin outbox]
+>   [digital twin outbox] -> router -> protocol binding -> subscribers

+Events delivered by Thing agents are stored in the digital twin's outbox.
+There is no reply other than the confirmation the event is received.

+The outbox retains events until they expire which can vary between immediately to years.

+Consumers can request an update from the outbox of a Thing for a given timeframe using the API supported by the protocol binding.

+### Actions
+Actions are messages targeted at a specific thing.
+Consumers publish action requests while agents subscribe to action requests.
+Each can use their own protocol binding.

+The general action delivery flow is:
+> consumer -> protocol binding -> router -> [digital twin inbox]
+>   [digital twin inbox] -> router -> protocol binding -> agent -> thing
+>

+The action status update flow:
+> thing -> agent -> protocol binding -> router [digital twin inbox]
+>   [digital twin inbox] -> router -> protocol binding -> consumer

-* Action messages delivered by the protocol binding are passed to the router which returns a delivery status response containing a request ID.
-Delivery status updates are sent until delivery is complete or cancelled.
+Action requests are delivered by the protocol binding via the router to the digital twin inbox for the targeted Thing.
+Action requests always return with a delivery status containing the delivery progress and possibly a reply value.
+The action flow can hold one of the following delivery status values:
-  * The handler first attempts to immediately deliver the message by passing it to the protocol bindings.
-If a protocol binding has an active session then the message is passed to the destination agent and a response is received.
-The handler returns a delivery status message containing the agent's response.
-  * If none of the protocol bindings can deliver the message then delivery is queued.
-When the destination connects, the message is delivered and the response is sent to the original sender's inbox using a delivery status message.
-If the message expiry time has passed it is removed from the queue.
-All protocol bindings must support action messages.
-Status updates are sent as events to the caller's inbox containing the request ID.

-* RPC style messages are handled similar to action message except that they are not queued.
+* pending   - the action is received, placed in the outbox, but not yet delivered to the thing agent
+* delivered - the action request is delivered to the Thing agent but not yet applied
+* waiting   - the action is waiting to be applied by the agent, eg device is asleep or offline
+* applied   - the action was applied but result is waiting for confirmation
+* completed - the action was applied and result is available
+* failed    - the action was failed due to authorization, expiry, lack of confirmation, or other causes.

+The action requests goes through two flows, the delivery flow and the return flow:
+Steps of the delivery flow:
+1. Consumer sends an action request via the protocol binding.
+2. The protocol binding passes it to the router.
+3. The router places the request in the digital twin inbox.
+4a.
+If the agent is reachable, the request is forwarded to the protocol binding that delivers it to the agent.
+The request returns with the status 'delivered'.
+4b.
+If the agent is not reachable, the request returns with the status 'pending'.
+5. If an agent becomes connected then the router is notified who passes active requests currently waiting in the inbox to the agent and updates the delivery status to 'delivered'.

+Steps of the return flow:
+1. When the action for a Thing is applied and immediate feedback is received, the status message 'completed' is sent to the digital thing, containing the result value if applicable.
+2. If the action is applied and no immediate feedback is received then the delivery status message 'applied' is sent by the agent to the digital twin.
+3. If the action is applied and fails then a delivery status message 'failed' is sent by the agent to the digital twin.
+4. If the action cannot be applied because the Thing is offline or sleeping then the delivery status 'waiting' is sent with a reason code of 'sleeping' or 'offline'.
+   4a.
+If waiting is not supported by the agent then the agent can send a failed status update and the consumer will have to send a new request.
+   4b.
+Once the Thing is reachable, the action is applied then this goes to step 2.

+Applying an action can result in a state change in the device.
+In this case the status change event is sent separately by the agent as described in the events section of the Thing's TDD.

+When the digital twin receives a status update from the agent, it is passed to the consumer that sent the request, if it is online.

+TBD: when an action request is received, the digital twin outbox could wait for a specified  time with replying to give the agent time to reply asynchronously with an action status update message.
+If received within a specified period then this status update is returned.

 ## Protocol Binding